Alkisum/YTSubscriber/README.md

 ## Installation

-+ Download the project or only the YTSubscriber-1.0.jar file under the *release* directory
++ Download the project or only the YTSubscriber-x.x.jar file under the *release* directory
-+ Run YTSubscriber-1.0.jar
++ Run YTSubscriber-x.x.jar

 ## Usage